devops-works/egress-auditor/README.md

 ![Grafana Explore](_misc/grafana.png "Grana Explore")

+Please note that loging to a remote Loki server might generate log lines for Loki itself.
+You might want to prevent this trafic to be matched in the NFLOG rule.

 ## Available modules

 Run `egress-auditor -l` to get an up to date list and their options.